ekas13/face_classification/reports/README.md

 - **Cloud Monitoring** – Tracks the performance of our deployed services, providing metrics, logs, and alerts.

 - **Secret Manager** – Secures sensitive information such as API keys (e.g., `WANDB_API_KEY`).
-It ensures secrets are managed securely and accessed only by authorized services.

 - **IAM & Admin** – Manages permissions and roles, ensuring the correct users and our services have access to our resources while being secure.

 - **Vertex AI** – Used for training and deploying machine learning models at scale.
-It integrates with Cloud Storage and AI pipelines to streamline the ML workflow.
+It integrates with Cloud Storage and AI pipelines for the ML workflow.

 ### Question 18